Future extensions to Guide, possible and unlikely

 (14 Dec 1998) HTML-based 'help', 'more info', 'glossary'

 Guide uses its own system right now to display "more info" about objects, glossary and help data, tables generated using the various options in the Tables Menu, and Quick Info.
 Some people have requested a switch to a Windows-style "help" system.
 This has two shortcomings.
 First, Windows doesn't allow you to dynamically alter help from within a program... and Guide has to create a new 'help' item every time you ask for More Info or generate a table.
-Secondly, the Windows-style help is useless for the DOS software.
+Secondly, Guide often has "help" links that tell it to do things such as "set the date to thus-and-such and center on object thus-and-such."
+HTML is ignorant of Guide's requirements in this department.
+So I expect Guide to continue to use its own help system.

 (14 Dec 1998) Fixed magnitude limits